Military history of the United Kingdom during World War II: Operation Overlord

 The invasion of Normandy, the largest amphibious assault in history, took place on 6 June 1944.
 All ground armies, US and British, were under the command of British General Montgomery.
 The operation involved the landing of five assault divisions from the sea and three assault divisions by parachute and glider.
 Of those, one airborne and two seaborne divisions were British.
 The British airborne formation involved was 6th Airborne Division, with the British seaborne divisions being the 3rd Infantry Division landing at Sword Beach and 50th (Northumbrian) Infantry Division and 8th Armoured Brigade on Gold Beach.
 No.48 Commando landed with the 3rd Canadian Infantry Division at Juno; the remaining divisions were provided by the United States.

 The British formations were assigned to the eastern end of the beachhead.
 The 6th Airborne Division landed to secure the eastern flank of the assault forces.
 The first Allied units in action were the glider-borne troops that assaulted Pegasus Bridge.
 Beyond the main formations, various smaller units went ashore.
 Prominent among those were the British Commandos.

 The United Kingdom was the main base for the operation and provided the majority of the naval power.
-Nearly eighty percent of the bombarding and transporting warships were from the Royal Navy.
+Nearly eighty per cent of the bombarding and transporting warships were from the Royal Navy.
 Airpower for the operation was a more even divide.
 The United States contributed two air forces to the battle, the Eighth Air Force with strategic bombers, and the Ninth Air Force for tactical airpower.
 All the home commands of the RAF were involved in the operation.
 Coastal Command secured the English Channel against German naval vessels.
 Bomber Command had been engaged in reducing communications targets in France for several months to paralyse the movement of German reinforcements to the battle.
 It also directly supported the bombardment forces on the morning of the assault.
 Air Defence of the United Kingdom, the temporarily renamed Fighter Command, provided air superiority over the beachhead.
 The 2nd Tactical Air Force provided direct support to the Empire formations.

 The operation was a success.
 Both tactical and strategic surprise were achieved.

 Most of the initial objectives for the day were not achieved, but a firm beachhead was established.
 It was gradually built up until offensive operations could begin in earnest.
 The first major success was the capture of Cherbourg.

 In the east, the first major British objective was Caen, an extremely tough nut to crack.
 The battle for the city turned into a long drawn-out battle.
 It eventually fell in July.